 Mathematics uses figures, forms, and patterns to help children understand the world around them.
 Arithmetic is one of the skills that everyone has to use in their everyday lives.
-If we talk about multiplication, which is one of the basic arithmetic operators, then learning the times table will help the students get better at number crunching.
+If we talk about multiplication, which is one of the basic arithmetic operators, then learning the time tables will help the students get better at number crunching.

 Multiplication is a skill that comes in handy in everyday life.
 If the kid has learned addition, incorporating multiplication would be easy.
 Multiplication is also known as repetitive addition, and it is a quick way to add items or numbers.
 Once simple multiplication is learned well, then the kids won’t find it difficult to learn the multiplication table 2 to 20, although each child has their own learning curve, which should be kept in mind.